Explainer · The $0 NFA Tax Stamp

 NFA wait times after the $0 tax stamp

 The NFA making and transfer tax is now $0.
-Removing that cost did not make approvals faster — it pulled more applications into the queue, and Form 1 waits have held long as a result.
-Community-reported Form 1 approvals are currently running around 50 days for the national median, drawn from 3,039 approvals reported by filers.
+Removing that cost did not make approvals faster.
+It pulled more applications into the queue, and Form 1 waits grew through the first half of 2026 as a result.
+Community-reported Form 1 approvals for individual filers are currently running around 42 days, drawn from 1,392 e-file approvals reported in the last 90 days.
 Not official ATF records — individual timelines vary.

 Current National Snapshot